codrsquad/setupmeta/CONTRIBUTE.rst

 Refreshing the test scenarios
 =============================

-If you've modified the code, and the tests don't pass anymore because you added/removed/something, you can refresh the test scenario replays by:
+If you've modified the code, and the tests don't pass anymore because you added/removed/changed something, you can refresh the test scenario replays by:

 * Running ``tox -e refreshscenarios``